For annual operating expenses, seed, fertilizer, livestock, equipment

 What This Calculator Does

 This farm loan payment calculator computes monthly and annual payments for USDA Farm Service Agency (FSA) direct loans and commercial agricultural loans using standard amortization.
-It includes 2026 FSA lending rates: Direct Operating at 4.625%, Direct Farm Ownership at 4.750%, Emergency loans at 3.750%, and Microloans at 4.625%.
-The tool shows a complete year-by-year amortization schedule breaking each payment into principal and interest, plus total interest paid over the life of the loan.
-It also covers commercial farm operating loans and real estate loans at typical 2026 bank rates.
+It uses 2026 published FSA rates: Direct Operating at 4.625%, Direct Farm Ownership at 4.750%, Emergency at 3.750%, and Microloans at 4.625%.
+The tool generates a complete year-by-year amortization schedule showing each payment split into principal and interest, the remaining balance after each payment, and total interest paid over the life of the loan.

 The Formula

-This is the standard amortization formula used by all lenders.
-The principal (P) is the loan amount minus any down payment.
-The monthly interest rate (r) is the annual rate divided by 12.
-The number of payments (n) is the term in years multiplied by 12.
-Each monthly payment includes both interest on the remaining balance and principal reduction.
-Early payments are mostly interest; later payments are mostly principal.
-FSA loans use fixed rates set monthly by USDA based on Treasury rates.
+This is the standard loan amortization formula used by every lender.
+P is the loan principal (amount borrowed).
+The monthly interest rate r equals the annual rate divided by 12.
+The number of payments n equals the term in years multiplied by 12.
+Each payment applies first to interest on the remaining balance, then to principal reduction.
+Early payments are predominantly interest; later payments are predominantly principal.
+FSA sets its direct loan rates monthly based on the U.S. Treasury cost of borrowing, plus an administrative margin, which is why rates change monthly and should be verified with your local FSA office.

 Step-by-Step Example